Sunnepah/iupds-appscale/README.md

 or use the App Engine Launcher.

 ## Next Steps
+This skeleton includes TODO markers you can search for to determine some of the basic areas you will want to customize.

-This skeleton provides a very simple Django application.
+This is a very simple Django application.
 Check out the [Django site](https://www.djangoproject.com/) for ideas on how to extend the application.